About ACES

 I used to think that dealing with children was a straightforward matter, but after this training, I realized how sensitive it is.
 I was unaware of how listening to children affects their behavior and self-confidence.
 Now, I allocate time within the lesson to listen to my students.”

 I never imagined that there were people who care about us as teachers to this extent.
-This type of training should continue because we always need it.
 Every teacher deserves to learn these skills.”

 I have participated in many training courses, but this training was different.
 The topics covered were profound and touched on our real-life situations, especially regarding bullying and child sexual abuse.
 Professor Bonnie Miller deserves all the appreciation, as she changed the way we think.”